Warning Signs

 • Reckless spending

-Talking about feeling lonely or alone
+• Talking about feeling lonely or alone

-Sudden interest or disinterest in church or religion
+• Sudden change in faith or religion

 • Some people are looking for closure or answers and seek out religious institutions in times of crisis.